 Bactoshield Side Effects

 Note: This document contains side effect information about chlorhexidine topical.
-Some of the dosage forms listed on this page may not apply to the brand name Bactoshield.
+Some dosage forms listed on this page may not apply to the brand name Bactoshield.

 Along with its needed effects, chlorhexidine topical (the active ingredient contained in Bactoshield) may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.